 Rules that apply to Digital Entries Only

-Entry of digital images into internal club competitions can be made by email to firstname.lastname@example.org or by using the upload facility on this website.
+Entry of digital images into internal club competitions must be made by email to email@example.com.
 This must be done by midnight of the hand in night for that (round of the) competition.

 Submitted images must comply with the following: